-The aggregate value of related party transactions and outstanding balances (if any) is as follows:
+The total value of related party transactions is as follows:

-2018 30-Jun-2018
+2019 Aggregate value of 2018 Aggregate value of

-Aggregate value of transactions \$ Total amount outstanding or committed \$
+transactions \$ transactions \$

-Course fees and expenses 9,207 -
+Course fees and expenses 17,997 9,207

 These transactions were completed on normal commercial terms.

 No other KMP's entered into a material contract with Tasmanian Building and Construction Industry Training Board since the end of the previous financial period and there were no material contracts involving KMP' interests existing at the end of the period.